Fielding error: Pitchers

 The major league record for errors by a pitcher in a career is held by Hippo Vaughn, with 64 errors.
 That also is the National League record.
-The American career mark is held by Ed Walsh.
+The American League career record is held by Ed Walsh.
 The most errors committed by a pitcher in a season is 28 by Jim Whitney, which also is the National League record.
 The American League record of 15 is held by three pitchers, Jack Chesbro, Rube Waddell, and Ed Walsh.
 The record for most errors committed by a pitcher in one inning is three, first set by Cy Seymour in 1898.
-The record was tied by Tommy John in 1988, Jaime Navarro in 1996 and Mike Sirotka in 1999.
+That feat was matched by Tommy John in 1988, Jaime Navarro in 1996, and Mike Sirotka in 1999.

 Catchers

 Ivey Wingo holds the major league and National League records for most errors committed by a catcher, with 234.
 He committed 59 errors while playing for the Cardinals and 175 for the Reds.
 The American League record is held by Wally Schang, who committed 218 errors playing for five teams.
+Mike Redmond's streak of 253 games without an error between 2004 and 2010 set a new MLB record for catchers.

 First basemen

-The major league and National League records for errors by a first baseman is held by Cap Anson, who committed 568 errors.
+The MLB and National League records for errors by a first baseman is held by Cap Anson, who committed 568 errors.
 Hal Chase holds the American League record with 285, 240 for the New York Highlanders and 40 for the Chicago White Sox.
 Anson also holds the single season record for most errors by a first baseman 58 while Steve Garvey holds the record for fewest in season, with zero.

 Second basemen

-Fred Pfeffer holds the major league and National League records for most errors committed by a second baseman, with 857 and 781, respectively.
+Fred Pfeffer holds the MLB and National League records for most errors committed by a second baseman, with 857 and 781, respectively.
 The American League record is 435, held by Hall of Famer Eddie Collins.

 Third basemen

-Jerry Denny holds the Major League and National League records for most errors by third basemen in a career with 533.
+Jerry Denny holds the MLB and National League records for most errors by third basemen in a career with 533.
 Jimmy Austin holds the American League record with 359.

 Shortstops

+Long committed 1,070 errors at shortstop, which included games in the American League, National League, and American Association.
+He is also the only player to commit more than 1,000 errors at one position.

-Bill Dahlen holds both the major league and National League record for shortstops, with 975 in 20 seasons.
+Bill Dahlen holds the National League record for shortstops, with 975 errors in 20 seasons.
 He committed 443 errors with the Chicago Cubs, 260 with the Brooklyn Dodgers, 200 with the New York Giants and 72 with the Boston Braves.
-(He also committed 89 errors as a third baseman, eight errors at second base, and eight errors as an outfielder, for a total of 1,080 errors in his career.)
+He also committed 89 errors as a third baseman, and eight errors at both second base and as an outfielder, for a total of 1,080 errors in his career.

-Donie Bush holds the American League record, with 689.
+Donie Bush holds the American League record, with 689 errors.
 He committed 682 errors with the Detroit Tigers, and recorded 7 with the Washington Senators.